 - 71 / (100 – 71) x (-100) = -244.82

 - 71 / 29 x -100 = -244.82

 Max Holloway’s no-vig odds are -224.82 or if we round up -225.
 Let’s calculate it for Poirier.
 If the percentage is less than 50%, the formula changes slightly.

 - (100% – Percent) / Percent x 100

 - (100 – 33) / 33 x 100 = 203.03

-Implied Probability In Sports Betting – In Conclusion
+The Importance Of Implied Probability In Sports Betting

 Remember, this can be done for any type of betting market.
-We figured out implied probability and no-vig for NFL futures markets here.
+We figured out implied probability and no-vig for NFL futures markets.
 The math we did above can be done automatically by using a no-vig calculator.

 In conclusion, analyzing your implied probability and converting lines into no-vig odds is paramount as a sports bettor.
-Not only allow does you to line shop effectively, but it gives you an excellent barometer for evaluating potential wagers.
+Not only does allow you to line shop effectively, but it also helps you evaluate potential wagers.